pjg/exvo_helpers/README.md

 ## View helpers

-There is a `javascript_bundle_include_tag` view helper function, which includes a different Desktop JS bundles depending on current environment.

-The following declaraions:
+There are also all kinds of view helpers available, which output html tags based on `env`.

+All examples are for the 'development' environment.

+### javascript_bundle_include_tag

 ```ruby
 = javascript_bundle_include_tag("plugins")